achilleas-k/image-definitions-talk/presentation/slides.md

 ## User experience

-Current state
+### Current state

-1. Select distribution
-2. Select image type: `guest-image`, `aws`, `azure`, `gcp`, ...
+(distribution, platform, environment)

+  \+

+user customizations

 Notes:
 - Up until now, the experience has been pretty straightforward
-- Users can select a distribution version, build x86 (on the service) or the host architecture (on prem), and then select an image type.
+- Users can select a distribution version, build x86 (on the service) or the host architecture (on prem), and then select an target environment if (and only if) the combination of the three options is already defined as an image type.
+- The identity of the image is, essentially, the static image type and the rest is just small customizations
+- Our new setup lets us put equal weight on all the components in code.

 ---